Zvishavane: Name

-Either way, the name derives from tan hills or tan coloured millet.
+Zvishavane’s origins trace back to the early 20th century, when it developed as a residential center for workers of the Shabani Mine, an asbestos mine established in 1916 to meet demand during World War I. Initially named Shabani (sometimes spelled Shabanie for the mine), the town grew slowly due to limited infrastructure until a railway connection to Gweru was completed in 1928.
+This spurred development, and administrative structures evolved from a Village Management Board in 1921 to a Town Management Board in 1930, culminating in municipal status in 1968.

+In 1982, the town was renamed Zvishavane as part of a broader effort to replace colonial-era names with indigenous ones.
+Surrounded by low, reddish hills, the town’s name derives from the Karanga word zvishava, meaning "red hills," reflecting the area's distinctive landscape.
+As of the 2022 census, Zvishavane town had a population of 59,714, with the broader district, including rural areas, totalling 144,749 residents.

+Mining has been the backbone of Zvishavane’s economy.
+While asbestos from the Shabanie Mashaba Mine remains significant, the region also produces platinum, gold, beryl, chromite, iron ore (notably at Buchwa), and diamonds (from the Murowa mine, 40 km away).
+The population has grown steadily due to this mining boom, rising from 26,758 in 1982 to 45,325 in 2012, according to national census data.

 History

 The town developed as a residential centre for Shabani Mine, which started operations in 1916 to supply asbestos during the First World War.
 Growth was slow due to poor communications until the railway reached the town in 1928.
 Although the asbestos mine is the biggest producer of the mineral in Zvishavane, platinum, gold, beryl, chromite, iron ore at Buchwa and huge deposits of diamond at Murowa are also mined in the area.

 The surrounding area is dominated by cattle ranching, while peasant agriculture is practiced in the nearby communal lands of Mberengwa and Buchwa.

 The administration of Zvishavane has developed over the years to keep pace with its growth.
 A Village Management Board was set up in 1921 and replaced with a Town Management Board in 1930.
 It was granted municipal status in 1968.

 Population

 The population of Zvishavane has grown substantially in recent decades due to a boom in mining activity.
 According to the 1982 Population Census, the town had a population of 26,758.
-By 1992 this had risen to 32,984.
-The population grew further to 35,128 in 2002 and 45,325 by 2012.
+By 1992, this had risen to 32,984.
+The population grew further to 35,128 in 2002 and was 45,325 in 2012.